dustinpfister/blog_posts/_posts/js-javascript-example-tool-source-layer-2d.md

 ## 1 - The source layer module

 The main event of this javaScript example is then the source layer module that I made, later in this post I will be going over some additional code that will have to do with making use of this to create a basic pain program.
+There are two main methods of interest with this module one of which is the create method that will create and return a source layer object and the other has to do with creating a user interface that will be used to mutate such an object.

 ```js
 var sourceLayer = (function(){